Understanding eBay.com phishing scam attacks through emails and web sites with real world examples and helpful advice.

-This article provides details of eBay.com phishing emails and scam attacks with real world examples of those messages.
-Any eBay.com logos displayed on this page are copyright of the company and are a part of the phishing emails which I have received.
+This article provides details of eBay.com phishing emails and scam attacks with real world examples. eBay.com logos displayed on this page are copyright of the company and were a part of the phishing emails I had received.
 They have been shown here only for the purpose of educating the gullible, informing them of the potential danger of eBay phishing attacks and advising them in detail on how to identify such emails.

 What is eBay?

-I would not be wrong if I say eBay.com is the largest market place in the world.
-You can find virtually anything on it.
-I've bought vintage lighters (some 1940s lighters that were in almost mint condition and needed only a new flint), Wedgwood collectibles, posters and even molecular biology laboratory stuff which were hard to find.
-In fact, the lab items were for a client for use on an archaic piece of equipment that was no longer in manufacture and I was able to make a 130% profit (USD 240), just because the customer wanted these really badly as they were not available from the original company.
+You can find virtually anything on ebay.com.
+I’ve bought vintage lighters (some 1940s lighters that were in near mint condition and needed only a new flint), Wedgwood collectibles, posters and even molecular biology laboratory stuff which was hard to find.
+In fact, the lab items were for a client and were to be used on an archaic piece of equipment that was no longer being manufactured.
+I was able to make a 130% profit, just because the customer wanted these really badly and the original company had stopped making them.

-So I kid you not - eBay.com is used for fun and for profit.
+So I kid you not – eBay.com is both for fun and profit!
 There are people running full-fledged business making thousands of dollars in profits each month and most of them are doing this from their homes.
 From its humble beginnings of an online garage sale kind of web site, eBay.com has grown tremendously and proved that the Internet can indeed be used by almost anyone to run a business.
 Nowadays, eBay.com lists real estate properties, airplanes, cars and more.

-What is your information stored at eBay so important?
+Why is your information at eBay so important?

 If you run a business on eBay then you already know the answer.
 Your eBay account will typically be linked to your Paypal account and will also have your credit card number and other such details.

-Parting with your eBay.com login details to scam artists will put all the stored information (at your eBay.com account) in their hands.
-You can also potentially lose your online business and might need to start afresh.
-For instance, all your ratings that you have built over a period of time can come to naught if you are involved in a irresolvable dispute.
-Fraudsters might buy products using your eBay account for which you will be held responsible.
+Losing your eBay.com login details to scam artists will put all the stored information (at your eBay.com account) in their hands.
+You can potentially lose your online business overnight and would have to start afresh.
+For instance, the five-star ratings you’ve built over time can come to naught if you are involved in a irresolvable dispute.
+Also, fraudsters might buy products using your eBay account for which you will be held responsible.

 What will eBay phishing email look like?

 Like any other phishing attacks, an eBay scam will try to distress you with an unnerving email subject and might also be formatted to look like a legitimate email.
-However, it has the same loopholes with which you can identify the fraud - the email will not be addressed to you and the link URLs will not be from the eBay.com web site.
+However, it will have the same telltale signs of a fraudulent message – the email will not be addressed to you and the embedded links (URLs) will not be of the eBay.com web site.

 Email with subject lines such as "Your account has been suspended", "Change your password", "You have a disputed item" etc. are common in eBay.com phishing attacks and with a few examples, I am sure you would be quickly and easily identify them.